grantcolley/react-notes/README.md

 React by itself doesn’t include built-in routing.
 For real-world apps with multiple pages or views (e.g., `/home`, `/about`, `/profile/:id`), you need a routing solution.
 React Router is a standard library for routing in React applications.
 It enables navigation between different components (or “pages”) in a React app, without requiring a full page reload—creating a single-page application (SPA) experience.

 ### BrowserRouter
-`BrowserRouter` wraps your app and enables the use of routing features using the HTML5 history API.
+`<BrowserRouter></BrowserRouter>` wraps your app and enables the use of routing features using the HTML5 history API.

 ```JSX
 import { BrowserRouter } from 'react-router-dom';